 Full-time students who complete at least 12 hours of credit and earn a grade point average of 3.00-3.49 are listed on the College's Honor Roll.
-Full-time students who complete at least 12 hours of credit and average 3.50-4.00 are placed on the Vice President's Honor List.
-Part-time students who take 6-11 credit hours and maintain a 3.5 or higher grade point average are placed on the Academic Recognition List.
-The Honor Roll, the Vice President's Honor List, and the Academic Recognition List are published each semester.
+Full-time students who complete at least 12 hours of credit and average 3.50-4.00 are placed on the Vice President's Honor List, Part-time students who take 6-11 credit hours and maintain a 3.5 or higher grade point average are placed on the

+Academic Recognition List.